ethereum/ethereum-org-website/src/content/staking/saas/index.md

 Below are some available SaaS provider.
 Use the above indicators to help guide you through these services

-> Please note the importance of supporting [client diversity](/client-diversity) as it improves the security of the network, and limits your risk.
-Services that have evidence of limiting supermajority client use are marked as "diverse clients."
+<Emoji text="⚠️" mr="1rem" /> Please note the importance of supporting <a href="/client-diversity">client diversity</a> as it improves the security of the network, and limits your risk.
+Services that have evidence of limiting majority client use are marked as "diverse clients."

 <StakingProductsCardGrid category="saas" />